-The Ontario Youth Apprenticeship Program (OYAP) offers Ontario Secondary School students the opportunity to get experience in any apprenticeable occupation through our Co-op programs.
-Successful students can begin to train as a registered apprentice while enrolled in school.
-It allows a student to complete his or her Ontario Secondary School Diploma (OSSD) and to gain apprenticeship training towards a Certificate of Apprenticeship which will lead to journeyperson status.
+The Ontario Youth Apprenticeship Program (OYAP) offers Ontario Secondary School students the opportunity to get experience in any apprenticeable occupation through our Co-op Programs.
+Successful students can begin to train as a registered apprentice while enrolled in high school.
+OYAP allows a student to complete his or her Ontario Secondary School Diploma (OSSD) and to gain apprenticeship training towards a Certificate of Apprenticeship which may lead to journeyperson status.
 Students must be at least 16 years of age, and have 16 credits to begin OYAP.